Skip to content

 Parameter range

 strength_ratio \(\gamma\) is dimensionless; it scales the penalty with combined mass.
-Typical values are problem-dependent; the regression test uses \(\gamma = 100\) for a small two-cube scene.
+A proper initial value is \(\gamma = 100\).

 Attributes and geometry

-The joint is stored as a 1D simplicial complex (one edge per joint).
+The joint is stored as a 0D simplicial complex: one vertex per joint (no edges).

 • strength_ratio: \(\gamma\) in \(K = \gamma(m_i + m_j)\)